Kakarbhitta

-Kakarbhitta (often written and pronounced Kakadbhitta or Kakarvitta) is a neighbourhood in Mechinagar Municipality in Jhapa District of Province No. 1, southeastern Nepal.
+Kakarbhitta (often written and pronounced Kakadbhitta or Kakarvitta) is a neighbourhood in Mechinagar Municipality in Jhapa District of Koshi Province, Southeastern Nepal.

 Demographics

 At the time of the 1991 Nepal census, Mechinagar had a population of 21,366 people living in 4147 individual households.

 Transport

-Kakarbhitta is the eastern terminus of Nepal's east-west Mahendra Highway. at the country's eastern border with Darjeeling District, West Bengal state, India.
+Kakarbhitta is the eastern terminus of Nepal's east-west Mahendra Highway at the country's eastern border with Darjeeling District, West Bengal state, India.
 The Panitanki neighborhood of Batasi is on the other side.
-There is a border checkpoint for customs and third country nationals.
-Indian and Nepalese nationals cross without restriction.
+There is a border checkpoint for customs and third-country nationals, though Indian and Nepalese nationals cross without restriction.

-Traffic between Nepal, India and Bangladesh goes through Kakarbhitta.
+Cross-border traffic among Nepal, India and Bangladesh moves through Kakarbhitta.

 Kakarbhitta is 21 kilometers from Bhadrapur airport (Nepal), 105 kilometers from Biratnagar airport (Nepal) and 21.5 kilometers from Bagdogra airport (India).